MunokKim/MOSheetTransition/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements
-- Require iOS version 13
+Clone the repository and run the example project in the `Example` directory.

 ## Installation